 Grade 8: Written English Language Conventions

 Students in eighth grade are expected to write with more complex sentences, capitalization, and punctuation.
-In particular, eighth grade writing standards specify these key markers of proficiency:
+In particular, for grammar, 8th grade standards specify these key markers of proficiency:

 —Write in complete sentences, including compound and complex sentences.